gravitational/teleport/rfd/0173-terraform-machine-id.md

 #### Risks

-The main risk is the amount of resources created by `tctl terraform-local-helper`.
+The main risk is the amount of resources created by `tctl terraform env`.
 Each invocation will create a bot resource.
 Too many resource could create noise or affect Teleport's performance.
 This risk is mitigated
 by:
 - the fact the helper is only usable on local laptop.
 It requires a valid `~/.tsh` profile and the ability to pass an